 The programme of exhibitions, sponsored by The Arts Council of England, will take place from July to September next year and March to June in 2016.”

 Read “The Arts Council’s Grand Tour of the East Midlands, England”

-Dr Irena Kraševac, member of the project team, will give a lecture at 6.30 p.m. on November 26 in the premises of the Studia Mediterranea Centre of the Split Faculty of Humanities and Social Sciences (Poljana kraljice Jelene 3, Split).
-This will be the first in a series of lectures thematically related to this project, to be held in conjunction with the several-years-long programme of public lectures in the Cvito Fisković Centre of the Institute of Art History, Split.
+Dr Patrick Levačić will give a lecture at 6.30 p.m. on December 11 in the premises of the Studia Mediterranea Centre of the Split Faculty of Humanities and Social Sciences (Poljana kraljice Jelene 3, Split).
+This lecture is thematically related to this project and has been organized in conjunction with the several-years-long programme of public lectures in the Cvito Fisković Centre of the Institute of Art History, Split.

 Read “Dalmatia in French Travelogues of the 19th century, a lecture”

 The investigative armature of the “Grand Tour” of our project consists of world museums in which the most important works of art stemming from the Dalmatian sojourns of European artists in the 18th and 19th centuries are kept.
 The next station on our journey was the famed Hermitage Museum in St Petersburg, which this year is celebrating the 250th anniversary of its existence – just like the book of Scottish architect Robert Adam devoted to Diocletian’s Palace (The Ruins of the Emperor Diocletian at Spalatro in Dalmatia).

 Read “A study residence in St Petersburg: C. L. Clérisseau’s Dalmatian ouvre in the State Hermitage Museum”